 Q: Should I buy insurance?

-A: : You should purchase insurance for your child’s device and all students should have Accidental Damage protection insurance as the College will not be held liable for damage.
+A: : It is highly recommended that a students BYODD device be covered by an appropriate insurance policy, which includes Accidental Damage protection.
+The College will not be held liable for damage.
 The security of the device rests with the individual owner.
 Trinity Anglican College takes no responsibility for stolen, lost or damaged devices.
 The College’s insurance policies will not cover student devices under this program.
 While College employees will help students to identify how to keep personal devices secure, students will have the final responsibility for securing their personal devices.
 Please check with your homeowner’s policy regarding coverage of personal electronic devices, as many insurance policies can cover loss or damage.

 Q: I have an old laptop at home; can I give this to my child to use?